felixleopoldo/benchpress/docs/source/json_overview.rst

 This module plots and saves the estimated graphs in dot-format and adjacency matrix.
 It also plots graph comparison using *graphviz.compare* from `bnlearn <https://www.bnlearn.com/>`.
-The figures are saved in *results/adjmat* and copied to *results/output/graph_plots/*.

 .. code-block:: json